In 2014 I went on my own for 3 weeks to Vietnam, to cross the country from south to north.

 Saigon / Ho Chi Minh City

-I made a daytrip to the Mekong Delta.
+I took a daytrip to the Mekong Delta.
 This is is such a big contrast when you compare it to the hustle and bustle of Saigon.
-Here people seem to live on a slower pace and it is very quiet and peaceful.
+Here people seem to live on a slower pace, and it is very quiet and peaceful.

-In the afternoon I visited the Vinh Trang Pagoda, a temple surrounded by 3 gigantic buddha's:
+In the afternoon I've visited the Vinh Trang Pagoda, a temple surrounded by 3 buddha's.